 Alexandra Lamas is a mental health advocate committed to building a community for people to find their voice and share safely through her organization, Faces Behind Illness.
 She’s currently a UCLA Pre-Medical student and Wellness Coordinator, and a graduate of UCSD!
 We had the opportunity to speak with her about her experiences.
-Check out her profile to learn more about Alexandra and the work she is doing to eliminate the stigma on mental health!
+Check out her profile feature to learn more about Alexandra and the work she is doing to eliminate the stigma on mental health!

 Q: You majored in psychology and global health at UCSD and are currently pursuing a Pre-medical certificate from UCLA!
 Can you share about your college experiences and any advice for undergraduates interested in applying to grad school?

 Alexandra: “Some of my favorite memories come from my time as a member of Psy Chi, the international honors society of psychology club at UCSD, and in particular, a time when we all went to a mental health convention.
 At this event, I was really able to immerse myself in this coming together of great people involved in the field, learn new information and also feel inspired by the speakers.
 For undergrads applying to grad school, I’d say to make sure that they are confident in what they’ve chosen to pursue in life, before committing themselves to more education.
 Grad school is of course very specific to whatever the chosen field of study is, so it’s important to make sure what you are studying is related to what you’re passionate about.
 In the end, going to grad school is a big decision, but to be considering that path in itself is a huge achievement, and one that should be celebrated!”

 Q: You’re a mental health advocate and the creator of Faces Behind Illness!
 What was your inspiration behind creating this organization, and why are you passionate about mental health?